vimanasystems/ZeroTrustBSD/README.md

 - During a **disaster recovery exercise** in the French Caribbean, ZeroTrustBSD was deployed on **Raspberry Pi 4 units** inside waterproof enclosures, powered by solar panels, and connected via **srsRAN + Starlink**.
 The nodes formed a **BGP mesh**, with **CARP for HA**, and enforced **zero-trust access** to emergency services.
 The entire stack was **signed, version-controlled, and auditable**.

 These deployments prove that **sovereignty is not a feature of the cloud**.
-It is a function of **design, discipline, and open-source truth**.
+It is a function of **design, discipline, and open-sourced truth**.

 ### 🔮 Future-Proofing Tactical Edge Deployments

 ZeroTrustBSD is evolving to support next-generation tactical needs:
-- **AI-Driven Anomaly Scoring**: Local LLMs will analyze Zeek and Suricata logs to detect subtle drift in network behavior, even in disconnected environments.
+- **AI-Driven Anomaly Scoring**: Local LLMs will analyze SPAN/RSPAN Layer 2 packet captue, Zeek and Suricata logs to detect subtle drift in network behavior, even in disconnected environments.
 - **ZFS Rollback for Incident Recovery**: In the event of a breach, operators can revert to a known-good state with a single command.
 - **Quantum-Safe Mobile Backhaul**: Integration of **CRYSTALS-Kyber** into srsRAN’s transport layer for 5G backhaul encryption.
 - **Mesh Networking with B.A.T.M.A.N. or OLSR**: For peer-to-peer connectivity in urban or forested areas where line-of-sight is limited.